🎉Not sure which plan fits your service business in Ghana?Find your plan →

 How the accounting journal entry should look.

 When a taxable invoice is raised, the correct double-entry journal entry has five lines — not two or three.
 Each levy must be credited to its own account.
-This is what Finza posts automatically:
+This is how Finza structures the entry in the workflow:

 Journal Entry — Invoice raised: GHS 5,000 service